dartmouth/containers-for-hpc/example.md

 ## Building and Running

 1. Create the `Dockerfile` file using your favorite text editor.
+Be cognizant of the name you get.
+Some text editors will silently append `.txt` resulting in `Dockerfile.txt` (e.g. Windows notepad).
+You will need to make sure you specify the correct filename in step 3 where you build the image.
    ```
    FROM python:3.12.0-alpine3.18
    COPY fib.py src/